 In the Reliability Pricing Model, Unforced Capacity is the basis for the market product that is cleared in each auction.
-Unforced Capacity (UCAP) is installed capacity rated at summer conditions that is not, on average, experiencing a forced outage or forced de-rating.
+Unforced Capacity (UCAP) is a) installed capacity rated at summer conditions that is not, on average, experiencing a forced outage or forced de-rating or b) Effective UCAP provided by ELCC Resources.
 While unforced capacity (UCAP) is the basis for the valuation of generating capacity, in RPM, this concept is also used to value load management (Demand Resources (DR), Energy Efficiency, Reliability Requirements of RTO and LDAs, and to define load obligations of Load Serving Entities.
 Load obligations are obligations to serve load or obligations to reduce load during the Delivery Year valued as unforced capacity.